 After a nonprofit career working as a linguist and media content producer with Native American communities throughout the West, I transitioned to freelance photography in Portland, taking assignments around the Great Basin and beyond.

-As a member of the National Press Photographers Association and an associate member of the Native American Journalists Association, my clients include Portland Mercury, Bitterroot Magazine, SaltLakeCityWeekly, Devour, Volunteers of America, the University of Utah, Vector Media and others.
+As a member of the National Press Photographers Association and an associate member of the Native American Journalists Association, my clients include Portland Mercury, Bitterroot Magazine, SaltLakeCityWeekly, Devour, USA Hello, Volunteers of America, the University of Utah, Vector Media and others.

 Find me on Instagram @arnoffoto, or in the real world backpacking the expanses of Western wilderness.